hammerill/Sand-Box2D/README.md

 ### For PS Vita
 Build for PS Vita should be performed in Linux environment (or in MSYS2 in Windows, see step 1).

-Also, you can consider auto build system provided by GitHub [actions](https://github.com/Hammerill/Sand-Box2D/actions).

 1. Install [VITASDK](https://vitasdk.org/).
 2. Clone repo:
   ```bash